mtnygard/growing-one-system/README.md

 We use [Pre-commit](https://pre-commit.com/) to manage a lot of housekeeping tasks.
-Install it with pip, then install the hooks in your copy of the repo
+Install it with pip, then install the hooks in your copy of the repo:

     pip install pre-commit
     pre-commit install

 This uses the definition in `.pre-commit-config.yaml` to set up all the necessary git-machinery in your clone.

+The first time the hooks run, it takes a while to record the repository's environment.
+If you want to get that out of the way early, you can run the hooks once manually:

+    pre-commit run --all-files

 ## Front end